Episode 144. Crazy News Stories from 'The Times' Publication

 But people have always loved fantastic and extraordinary tales, whether they are man-made or natural fact.

-Personally, I'm not a big fan of anything fiction, but I know that I can't avoid it no matter how much I wish I could.
+Personally, I'm not a big fan of anything fiction, but I know that I can't avoid it, no matter how much I wish I could.

-But you know, some people love fiction, some prefer it.
+But, you know, some people love fiction.

-Some people enjoy living in a world of make believe, which is just weird to me, but it happens.
+Some people enjoy living in a world of make-believe, which is just weird to me, but it happens.

 Enough of this talk.